Dorothy Day by John Loughery audiobook

 A New York Times Book Review Editor’s Choice

-After a middle-class Republican childhood and a few years as a Communist sympathizer, Dorothy Day converted to Catholicism and became an anomaly in American life for almost fifty years.
+After growing up in a conservative middle-class Republican household and working several years as a left-wing journalist, Dorothy Day converted to Catholicism and became an anomaly in American life for the next fifty years.
 As an orthodox Catholic, political radical, and a rebel who courted controversy, she attracted three generations of admirers.
-Day went to jail challenging the draft and the war in Vietnam.
-She was critical of capitalism and foreign policy, and as skeptical of modern liberalism as political conservatism.
+A believer in civil disobedience, Day went to jail several times protesting the nuclear arms race.
+She was critical of capitalism and US foreign policy, and as skeptical of modern liberalism as political conservatism.

 Her protests began in 1917, leading to her arrest during the suffrage demonstration outside President Wilson’s White House.
 In 1940 she spoke in Congress against the draft and urged young men not to register.
-She frequented jail throughout the 1950s protesting the nuclear arms race.
-She told audiences in 1962 that President Kennedy was as much to blame for the Cuban missile crisis.
-She refused to hear any criticism of the pope, though she sparred with American bishops and priests who lived in well-appointed rectories and tolerated racial segregation in their parishes.
+She told audiences in 1962 that the US was as much to blame for the Cuban missile crisis as Cuba and the USSR.
+She refused to hear any criticism of the pope, though she sparred with American bishops and priests who lived in well-appointed rectories while tolerating racial segregation in their parishes.

 Editorial Reviews